Transformers learn to implement preconditioned gradient descent for in-context learning: Multi-layer transformers beyond standard optimization methods

-In the overparameterized setting of the previous section, transformers can learn algorithms beyond the conventional preconditioned gradient descent.
+With this relaxed parameter configuration, it turns out transformers can learn algorithms beyond the conventional preconditioned gradient descent.
 The next theorem asserts the possibility of learning a novel preconditioned gradient method.
-Let $k$ be a fixed but arbitrary number of layers.
+Let $L$ be a fixed but arbitrary number of layers.